 Raffles (over 50 in 2019) will be held throughout the day with winning tickets announced and posted.

 Entertainment on the JSP Main Stage (a minimum of 5 groups will perform).

 About the Cook-Off

-Our first year at our new facility (Parque Parota, Feb 22, 2020) was an outstanding success with over 800 people turning out to sample chili from 18 local bars, restaurants and individuals.
-Food and drink was provided by Helartesano Ice Cream, Pescadero Fish Tacos, Nacho Daddy’s Cocktail Lounge, Murphy’s Irish Pub Craft Beer Bar, Tunnel Road BBQ, Siete Leguas Tequila, El Torito Rib Station and The Twisted Palms’ Martini Bar.
+Our first year at our new facility (Parque Parota, Feb 22, 2020) was an outstanding success with over 800 people turning out to sample chili from 18 local bars, restaurants, and individuals.
+Food and drink were provided by Helartesano Ice Cream, Pescadero Fish Tacos, Nacho Daddy’s Cocktail Lounge, Murphy’s Irish Pub Craft Beer Bar, Tunnel Road BBQ, Siete Leguas Tequila, El Torito Rib Station and The Twisted Palms’ Martini Bar.
 In addition, the Jay Sadler Beer Gardens was a very popular stop.
 All our food and beverage vendors donated a portion of their sales to the Jay Sadler Project. (see next column).